 The following sections will walk you through how to pay taxes using these payment processors.

-As mentioned above, both processors will allow a maximum of 2 payments per quarter, similar to ACI Payments.
+As mentioned above, both processors will allow a maximum of 2 payments per payment period, similar to ACI Payments.

-In short, anyone can send six separate gift card payments to the IRS each quarter!
+In short, anyone can send six separate gift card payments to the IRS each payment period!

 Pro-Tip: Don’t worry about overpaying.
 The IRS will send you a refund if you do.